tralpha/spotify-project/docs/model-training.md

     shuffle=True)
 ```

+## Vectorizing the Data to Extract Word Features and One Hot Encode Categoricals
 This train dataframe (called `data_train` in code) is then vectorized to obtain features to be trained using our model.
-We vectorize because our algorithm cannot be ran directly on text, so we need to extract features before training.
+In order to take advantage of our text features like playlist name and playlist description we use a text word count vectorizer.
+By vectorizing we also make features such as `playlist_pid` categorical in nature.
+Afterall, the order of `playlist_pid` in our dataset is meaningless for our purposes.

 We do the feature extraction using a `FeatureUnion` class from sklearn, which concatenates together binary features from different main text features, from the original merged dataset.
 The feature we consider for the problem are:

 1. `track_artist_uri`
 2. `track_album_uri`